CodeWizarz/NuxtPage/content/about-me.md

-My name is Bogdan Kostyuk and I am Ukrainian based Front End developer, passionate about UI effects, animations and code.
-Mostly in use are NuxtJS and Next.js, SCSS for styling and GreenSock for smooth animations, also recently got my hands on custom shaders with ThreeJS and OGL.
+"Allow me to introduce myself, my name is [Your Name] and I am a skilled code wizard.
+As a [Your Location] based developer, I am passionate about crafting unique and visually stunning user interfaces through the use of dynamic animations and efficient code.